azimuth-cloud/azimuth-config/docs/operations/2026-6-upgrade.md

 In cases where Cluster API management clusters have existed for a long time, it is possible that old versions of these objects exist in the cluster, which can prevent the upgrade from succeeding, requiring nasty interventions to allow it to do so, and possibly incurring data loss.

 Alongside this, CAPO changed Neutron security groups applied to ports attached to tenant cluster worker nodes to restrict more incoming traffic, which particularly affected users with Ingress controllers (or other Kubernetes `LoadBalancer` type services) running behind Octavia **OVN** loadbalancers, (**not Amphora**).
-Most cases of this are handled directly by azimuth-config and ansible-collection-azimuth-ops, but Standalone CAPI Management Cluster deployments where **both the OVN and Amphora** Octavia loadbalancer providers are available on the cloud **and** `openstack_loadbalancer_provider` is set to `amphora` in azimuth-config, should take extra steps during the upgrade to azimuth-config 2026.6.x to ensure that external traffic to any tenant Magnum clusters with Kubernetes `LoadBalancer` type services is not disrupted.
+Most cases of this are handled directly by azimuth-config and ansible-collection-azimuth-ops, but Standalone CAPI Management Cluster deployments where **both the OVN and Amphora** Octavia loadbalancer providers are available on the cloud **and** `openstack_loadbalancer_provider` is set to `amphora` in azimuth-config, should take extra steps during the upgrade to azimuth-config 2026.6.x.
+This is to ensure that external traffic to any tenant Magnum clusters with Kubernetes `LoadBalancer` type services is not disrupted.

 Finally, when a Standalone CAPI Management Cluster used for magnum-capi-helm is upgraded past 2026.6.x, it is important that the default capi-helm-charts version is raised >=0.26.1.
 This ensures that upgraded and new Magnum tenant cluster worker nodes are assigned security group rules permissive enough to allow external traffic to reach ports behind Kubernetes `LoadBalancer` type services when Octavia OVN Loadbalancers are used.

 ## Actions